Chart Color Schemes

 Recent residential development output has been above average within Merrylands West when compared nationally

-Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Merrylands West has seen around 38 new homes approved each year over the past five financial years.
-This totals an estimated 193 homes between FY-21 and FY-25.
-So far in FY-26, 13 approvals have been recorded.
-The average population growth per new home constructed over these years is approximately 2.5 people.
+Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Merrylands West has seen around 40 new homes approved each year over the past five financial years ending June 2025.
+This totals an estimated 202 homes.
+As of July 2026, 17 approvals have been recorded in this financial year.
+Over these five years, an average of 2.4 people moved to the area per new home constructed, indicating solid demand that supports property values.

 Frequently Asked Questions - Development